NEhlen/infinite-wiki/README.md

     - You will be redirected to the seed article.
     - Click on red links (missing articles) to auto-generate them.
     - Use the **Visualizers** link in the header to see the Timeline and Graph.

+## Current Limitations

+- Images are currently not validated, so characters and objects are not coherent between articles
+- The Timeline Feature is buggy
+- Articles are not combined if they refer to the same entity, you can endup with articles like Dr. Singh and Dr. Priya Singh about the same person.
+Or Starship Odyssey and Odyssey (Vessel) about the same thing etc.

 ## License